JocysCom/UMQF/MORA/analysis/enders-game/entities/valentine-wiggin-actions.md

 ### 1 Ender - psychological manipulation/comfort

+Context: Valentine wrote a letter to Ender at Graff's request, knowing it would be used to manipulate him but hoping to provide some comfort.

 *Note: She writes the letter at Graff's request to help Ender, but knows it will be used to manipulate him.
 She tries to include genuine comfort.*

 - ΔOS = +0.05 (Provides emotional link, prevents total despair, though also causes pain of manipulation)